albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 indicates if the aircraft is an piston/turboprop, jet, helicopter or a ship.
 The symbol outline changes to gray if an aircraft is on ground.

+Note that not all simulators and online networks provide enough information to show the correct aircraft shape.

-Little Navmap limits the display of AI vehicles depending on size.
+*Little Navmap* limits the display of AI vehicles depending on size.
 Zoom close to see small aircraft or boats

 AI and multiplayer aircraft on ground are shown only on small zoom